On the existence of balanced metrics on six-manifolds of cohomogeneity one: Introduction

 In \cite{FuLiYau}, balanced metrics were constructed on the connected sum of $k \geq 2$ copies of $S^3 \times S^3$.
 However, it is not known whether $S^3 \times S^3$ admits balanced structures.
 In \cite[Example 1.8]{Mic82}, Michelsohn proved that $S^3\times S^3$ endowed with the Calabi--Eckmann complex structure does not admit any compatible balanced metric.
 By \cite[Remark 1]{Alexandrov00}, in a manifold with six real dimensions, there is no non-K\"ahler Hermitian metric which is simultaneously balanced and strong K\"ahler-with-torsion (a.k.a SKT).
 In \cite{FinoVezz1}, Fino and Vezzoni conjectured that on non-K\"ahler compact complex manifolds it is never possible to find an SKT metric and also a balanced metric.
 In \cite{Grantcharov08}, an example of a SKT structure on $S^3 \times S^3$ is provided.
 The key case that needs to be tackled in Theorem B is precisely $S^3 \times S^3$.

 The paper is organized as follows.
-In Sect. $2$, we review some basic facts about cohomogeneity one manifolds and $\text{SU}(3)$-structures which will be useful for our discussion.
-In Sect. $3$, we present our problem, write a classification of the pairs $(\mathfrak{g},\mathfrak{k})$ that can occur, and use the hypothesis of simply connectedness to reduce the list to only three possibilities.
-At the end of Sect. $3$, we state Theorem A, which we prove in Sect. $4$ via a case-by-case analysis.
-Finally, in Sect. $5$, we prove Theorem B.
+In Sect.\ $2$, we review some basic facts about cohomogeneity one manifolds and $\text{SU}(3)$-structures which will be useful for our discussion.
+In Sect.\ $3$, we present our problem, write a classification of the pairs $(\mathfrak{g},\mathfrak{k})$ that can occur, and use the hypothesis of simply connectedness to reduce the list to only three possibilities.
+At the end of Sect.\ $3$, we state Theorem A, which we prove in Sect.\ $4$ via a case-by-case analysis.
+Finally, in Sect.\ $5$, we prove Theorem B.

 {\bf Acknowledgements.} The first named author wants to thank Andrew Dancer and Jason Lotay for introducing the problem and their support and help with it.
+The first named author would also like to thank Johannes Nordstr\"om for bringing up his concerns about equation (4.5) in the previous version of this document.
 The second named author would like to thank Lucio Bedulli for introducing the problem and for useful conversations and comments and Anna Fino for her constant support, encouragement and patient guidance.
 The second named author would like to thank also Alberto Raffero and Fabio Podest\`{a} for helpful discussions and remarks.